lunatic-solutions/lunatic/README.md

 ### Isolation

 What makes the last use case possible are the sandboxing capabilities of [WebAssembly][1].
-WebAssebmly was originally developed to run in the browser and provides extremely strong sandboxing on multiple levels.
+WebAssembly was originally developed to run in the browser and provides extremely strong sandboxing on multiple levels.
 Lunatic's processes inherit this properties.